EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter a date in an invald format (ex.
 20201331) into the element `#update-date`
 - Click element `input[type="submit"]
 - Validate that the page has been redirected to /
-- Validate that the `#update_message` element shows and error message stating  “Date must be given in the format YYYYMMDD (e.g. 20200901)”.
+- Validate that the `#update_message` element shows an error message stating  “Date must be given in the format YYYYMMDD (e.g. 20200901)”.
 - Open /logout (clean up)

 ### Test Case R5.5.2:  Date must be given in the format YYYYMMDD (e.g. 20200901) - Positive.